MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

 ### 4. Place barriers

-* The barrier is a plane defined by Z=0.
+* The barrier is a plane defined by co-ordinate (=0).
+* If you chooze `X=0` The barrier will be placed having the X co-ordinate as 0.
+But from a few months, the `X=0` co-ordinate creates bugs and errors.
+It's better if you choose `Z=0` for creating your map.
-* The barrier will be placed having the Z co-ordinate as 0.
+* If you chooze `Z=0` The barrier will be placed having the Z co-ordinate as 0.
 * Click "place barrier".
 Note that this command does not have an undo.
 * After placing barriers you should place 2 flags where you want bases to be.
 You get flags in `/gui` --> `Giveme flags`